Key Takeaways:

 A cough is a common problem, often from a cold or allergy.
 But what if your cough won’t go away?

-A persistent cough that lasts for weeks and isn’t from an infection or allergies could be an early sign of lung cancer.
+A persistent cough that lasts for weeks and isn’t from an infection or allergies could be another of the early warning signs of cancer of the lungs.
 This is especially true if you also have shortness of breath or chest pain.

 The same goes for hoarseness.
-If your voice changes and the hoarseness lasts for more than a few weeks, it could be a sign of cancer of the larynx (voice box) or thyroid gland.
+If your voice changes and the hoarseness lasts for more than a few weeks, it could be one of the early warning signs of cancer of the larynx (voice box) or thyroid gland.
 These symptoms can happen when a tumor presses on the nerves that control your vocal cords, changing your voice’s quality.

 4. Difficulty Swallowing (Dysphagia): A Lump in the Throat